joseenricofrancisco/team-8-battleship/Documentation/README.md

 ## How to run JUnit test:

-In "Source" folder, there is a folder named "Testfile"
+In "Source" folder, there is a folder named "Testfile".
+From there access te file "BoardJUnit".

 The folder contains 4 files: